-Eligible employees of CIRM participate in the California Public Employee's Retirement System (CalPERS) Miscellaneous Defined Benefit Pension Plan (Plan), which is included in the State of California's Comprehensive Annual Financial Report as a fiduciary component unit.
-CalPERS administers the Plan with the Public Employees' Retirement Fund (PERF-A).
-PERF-A as an agent multiple-employer defined benefit pension plan.
+Eligible employees of CIRM participate in the California Public Employee's Retirement System (CalPERS), which is included in the State of California's Comprehensive Annual Financial Report as a fiduciary component unit.
+CalPERS administers the Public Employees' Retirement Fund (PERF).
+PERF as an agent multiple-employer defined benefit retirement plan.
 CalPERS provides retirement and disability benefits, annual cost-of-living adjustments, and death benefits to plan members and beneficiaries.
 Department and agencies within the State of California, including CIRM, are in a cost-sharing arrangement in which all risks and costs are shared proportionately by participating State agencies.
 CalPERS issues a publicly available financial report that includes financial statements and required supplementary information for this plan.
 This report is available online at www.calpers.ca.gov.